upmaru/memovee-tama/tmdb-movie-analytics/querying.md

 - Use `range` aggregations with appropriate buckets
 - Include percentage calculations when helpful

-**Genre Questions**:
-- For specific genre counts: "How many Science Fiction movies do you have?"
-  - Use nested query to filter by specific genre
-  - Use `value_count` aggregation to count matching documents
-- For all genre breakdown: "Show me movie counts by genre"
+**Genre Questions**: "How many [genre] movies do you have?" or "Show me movie counts by genre"
+- **CRITICAL: Always use the comprehensive genre aggregation query** that returns ALL genres with counts
-  - Use nested aggregation on genres path
-  - Use `terms` aggregation on `genres.name` field
+- Use nested aggregation on genres path with `terms` aggregation on `genres.name` field
-  - Set appropriate size limit (10000) to capture all genres
+- Set size limit (10000) to capture all genres
+- **Never filter by specific genre** - always return the complete genre breakdown so user can see their requested genre plus all others for context

 **Genre + Time Questions**: "Show me [genre] movies by year"
 - Use nested query to filter by specific genre